PrashantRGore/PV_Signal_ML/README.md

 - **Chi-Square Test:** Pearson K. On the criterion that a given system of deviations from the probable in the case of a correlated system of variables is such that it can be reasonably supposed to have arisen from random sampling.
 Philos Mag.
 1900.
 - **XGBoost:** Chen T, Guestrin C. XGBoost: A Scalable Tree Boosting System.
 KDD 2016.
 - **SHAP:** Lundberg SM, Lee SI.
 A Unified Approach to Interpreting Model Predictions.
 NeurIPS 2017.

 ---

-## 🤝 Contributing

-Contributions are welcome!
-Please:

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/your-feature`)
-3. Commit your changes (`git commit -am 'Add feature'`)
-4. Push to the branch (`git push origin feature/your-feature`)
-5. Open a pull request

-**Code Style:** Follow PEP 8.
-Use type hints where possible.

----

-## 📝 License

-MIT License (or your preferred license)

----